Guðmundur Pálmason: Biography

 In 1949, Guðmundur Pálmason graduated from Menntaskólinn í Reykjavík.
 In 1955, he graduated as a physics engineer from the Royal Institute of Technology in Stockholm.
 Pálmason became its director in 1964 and held that position until the end of 1996.
 In parallel with his work, he served United Nations consultative work in the Philippines, Mali, El Salvador, Taiwan and North Korea.
 From 1973 to 1974, Guðmundur Pálmason was a visiting professor at Columbia University in New York.

+Geological models

 In 1971, he defended his doctoral dissertation at the University of Iceland about the construction of Iceland's crust based on wave refraction measurements.
 There Guðmundur Pálmason explained the first human outline in the construction of Iceland's crust.
 A few years later, he developed a computational Palmason Model that explained the main features of the geology of Iceland.

+Awards

 Guðmundur Pálmason received various awards for his work.
 He received the dr. phil. Ólafur Daníelsson and Sigurður Guðmundsson, the Ása Guðmundsdóttir Wright honorary award and the Icelandic Society of Engineers' badge of honor.
 He was elected a member of the Swedish Academy of Engineering Sciences and an honorary member of the Icelandic Geothermal Association.

+Chess activities

 From the mid-1950s to the end of the 1960s Guðmundur Pálmason was also one of the leading Icelandic chess players.
 In 1954, he participated in World Chess Championship Zonal Tournament in Mariánské Lázně.
 Guðmundur Pálmason regularly participated in Icelandic Chess Championships and Reykjavík International Chess tournaments (1964, 1966).

 Guðmundur Pálmason played for Iceland in the Chess Olympiads: